icambron/twix.js/docs/docs.md

 ###iterate
 <a id="iterate-int"></a>
-Returns an iterator that will return each a moment for each time period included in the range.
-Any time period understood by moment will work.
+Returns an iterator that will return each a Moment for each time period included in the range.
+Any time period understood by Moment will work.

 ```js
 var iter = moment("1982-05-25T5:00").twix("1982-05-26T6:00").iterate("days");